cem-ergin/hypervolt_example_project/README.md

 ## Bonus Requirements

 If you are feeling up to it and want to add some more functionality to the application try some of these bonus items:

+1. Animations
+2. More coins for **Live prices**
+3. Any other section/page using another rest api endpoint from the [CoinAPI](https://docs.coinapi.io/#md-docs).

 ## Q&A